 3. Take a Free Tour of the Masjid Wilayah Persekutuan Mosque

 You simply can’t miss a visit to this beautiful mosque when you come to KL, it was my favorite from the things to do in Kuala Lumpur in 3 days.
 With their free tours, conducted by volunteers, you will get a real glimpse into the beauty of Islam and their beautiful venue for worship.
 The mosque is also known as Mosque in the Garden and its architecture, moat and a well-manicured garden make it a true sight for sore eyes.
 The prayer hall can house 17,000 people at a time, so be careful when you plan to visit.
 Friday’s, when the imam calls for the Solat Jumaat (Friday prayer), can be extremely busy – so I’d highly recommend you avoid this day altogether.

 The mosque is located about 7km from downtown KL and takes about 20min to get to by a Grab Taxi.
 You can rent a robe and scarf for free and you can leave your shoes by the entrance.

 4. Visit the Colorful Thean Hou Temple

 The Thean Hou Temple is a beautiful six-tiered temple of the Chinese sea goddess.
 It is also one of the oldest and largest temples in Southeast Asia.
 Its beautiful, colorful architecture and unique surroundings, make it a great destination for those who want to see a unique contrast of old and new.
 The temple also provides a beautiful KL skyline view.
-Besides the temple, there is also a garden, food court, small shopping mall and a very, very interesting collections of statues.
+Besides the temple, there is also a garden, food court, a small shopping mall and a very, very interesting collection of statues.
 Not sure how many people decide to read those, but if you do – you’re in for a treat!